alyssaoconnor/portfolio/README.md

 ## Requirements
 Chrome or Firefox browser preferred.
 JQuery implementation may not be compatible with Inernet Explorer 9 or earlier.

+## Live Sites
+All mockups are available at: https://app.netlify.com/teams/alyssaoconnor/sites

 ## Built With
 * HTML/CSS/JS Code
 * Bootstrap